About the smoking data

 - Measures of cigarette smoking in Minnesota's adult population are derived from smoking status as self-reported by survey respondents.
 These individuals may refuse to answer specific questions or may misreport their smoking status.
 Individuals who have missing information for a given question due to refusal to answer or any other reason are excluded from analysis for corresponding measures.

 - BRFSS data cannot be used to derive smoking measures for youth under 18 years of age.
 However, preventing tobacco use among youth and young adults remains a priority on the state and national levels.
-The Minnesota Center for Health Statistics (MCHS) produces Tobacco Reports that include data on tobacco use, characteristics of smokers, and secondhand smoke exposure among public school students in grades 6 through 12 from the Minnesota Youth Tobacco and Asthma Survey.
+See the Minnesota Center for Health Statistics (MCHS) resources on the Minnesota Youth Tobacco Survey.

 Behavioral Risk Factor Surveillance System data from 2011 or later should not be compared to earlier years of data.
 Prior to 2011, BRFSS only sampled adults in households with landline telephones.
 Beginning in 2011, BRFSS included adults who received the majority of their calls on cellular telephones.
 Also beginning in 2011, the weighting methodology changed to better account for underrepresented groups of people (such as young adults and racial/ethnic minorities) and allow for the incorporation of cellular telephone data.
 This new methodology reduces bias and increases the representativeness of estimates.